 Sometimes digging deep into data and numbers can cloud the overall objective of our digital marketing campaigns.
 Although digital marketing can be very technical and data-driven, we’re still marketing to people who act emotionally and sometimes inconsistently.
 Keeping the big marketing management picture and your consumers in mind will help you not only to understand the metrics more holistically but allow you to keep improving.

 Reporting & Sharing Data to Stakeholders

-When putting together your reports, follow these five best practices and modify as needed for your stakeholders.
+When putting together your reports, follow these five best practices and modify them as needed for your stakeholders.

 1. Identify the KPIs, Support them with Metrics